 I was a graduate of the first year of the single honours Drama degree at Exeter University in the West of England and took a PhD at the University of Washington in Seattle.
 My first work involved coordinating the Council of Europe Workshop on Theatre and Communities for Dartington College of Arts in Devon and co-editing with Peter Hulton the publication Theatre Papers.
 I was Director of Rotherhithe Theatre Workshop in the Docklands area of South East London in the 1980s working with David Slater, a freelance writer on performance in Barcelona and then Director of Talks at the Institute of Contemporary Talks in the 1990s, and was appointed Roehampton University’s first Professor of Theatre in 1997.

-My more recent work includes a concentration on the relations between Performance and Law with my new book, Theatre & Law, published in 2016.
-I am currently building a new project from within the Performance Foundation, Performance Law, which as the title suggests is dedicated to exploring with artists, activists and advocates relations between cultural practices and law.
-We have chosen three areas of concentration for our work: Arbitration, Restitution and Compensation.
+Work over the last decade includes a concentration on the relations between Performance and Law with my book, Theatre & Law, published in 2016.
+I have been building an interdisciplinary project from within the Performance Foundation, Performance Law, which as the title suggests is dedicated to exploring with artists, activists and advocates relations between cultural practices and law.
+We have three areas of concentration for our work: Arbitration, Restitution and Compensation.

-I have worked closely with and written for, and about the work of: Het Werkteater, Els Comediants, Romeo Castellucci and Societas Raffaello Sanzio and Goat Island.
+Throughout the last four decades I have worked closely with and written for, and about the theatrical and performance work of: Het Werkteater, Els Comediants, Alvin Hermanis, Romeo Castellucci and Societas Raffaello Sanzio and Goat Island.
 I have worked as an advisor and collaborator with: the Royal Society of Arts, Centre for Performance Research, London International Festival of Theatre, Live Art Development Agency, Forced Entertainment and Platform.

 There are various examples of my broadcast writing available on line including, for BBC Radio 4, Plato’s Cave here: